-There must be something you could do that would make you happy when you’re feeling stuck as a designer.
-You might go on a walk, pet some pets, try meditating or doing some sports to release the feeling of stuckness and you might be back on track in no time.
+There must be something you could do to make you happy when you’re feeling stuck as a designer.
+You might go on a walk, pet some pets, try meditating or doing some sports to release the feeling of stuckness, and you might be back on track in no time.

 Why Did You Choose Graphic Design?

-You got to ask yourself why did you start doing digital designs in the first place.
+You got to ask yourself why you started doing digital designs in the first place.
 What was the core reason behind your choice of becoming a graphic designer?

 Was it the creative process, creating something new from nothing, playing with colors and patterns, or was it something else?
 This question can help you find the hunger you once had when you started your career.